angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

-With the divergence in lists it can be intimidating for players new to the archetype to work out what sort of list to try, what splash colours are most suited to them, how many colours to run, whether to run a more dual centric list or Astrolabe style list, where to have creatures or be all in on the combo and to work out the speed vs grind tradeoff.
+With the divergence in lists it can be intimidating for players new to the archetype to work out what sort of list to try, what splash colours are most suited to them, how many colours to run, whether to run a more dual centric list or heavy basic land style list, where to have creatures or be all in on the combo and to work out the speed vs grind tradeoff.
 Hopefully reading through this it will help you get an idea / understanding of what options are out there and what you wish to play.